-19.10 No complaint regarding a Member who is a candidate in an election may be accepted by the Integrity Commissioner for review and/or investigation between Nomination Day for a regular election and ending of voting day in any year in which a regular municipal election will be held.
+No complaint regarding a Member who is a candidate in an election may be accepted by the Integrity Commissioner for review and/or investigation between Nomination Day for a regular election and ending of voting day in any year in which a regular municipal election will be held.
 The Integrity Commissioner shall advise the complainant of the process and hold such complaint in abeyance until after voting day.

-OTHER COMPLAINCE/ ENFORCEMENT RIGHTS BEYOND THE REFERRAL TO THE INTEGRITY COMMISSIONER
+PART 20: OTHER COMPLAINCE/ENFORCEMENT RIGHTS BEYOND THE REFERRAL TO THE INTEGRITY COMMISSIONER

-20.1 While the Municipality encourages complainants, Members and all parties to access and support the use of the Integrity Commissioner as the means of addressing any issues of non compliance with the Code of Conduct by Members, the Municipality has an obligation and commitment to support complainants or potential complainants access to the following processes in connection with allegations of prohibited activity, conduct or communications:
+While the Municipality encourages complainants, Members and all parties to access and support the use of the Integrity Commissioner as the means of addressing any issues of non-compliance with the Code of Conduct by Members, the Municipality has an obligation and commitment to support complainants or potential complainants access to the following processes in connection with allegations of prohibited activity, conduct or communications.

-Complaints of Harassment (Code or Personal), Discrimination, Violence by Employees, Members of Council

-- Access to the procedures committed to in the Municipality's relevant Policies - Complainants also have a right to file complaints with the Ontario Human Rights Tribunal (in connection with human rights delegations) and complaints with the Ministry of Labour (in connection with delegations of violence, threats of violence or personal harassment).
+- Complaints of Harassment (Code or Personal), Discrimination, Violence by Employees, Members of Council - Access to the procedures committed to in the Municipality's relevant Policies (i.e. informal resolution, mediation, complaint procedures); - Complainants also have a right to file complaints with the Ontario Human Rights Tribunal (in connection with human rights allegations) and complaints with the Ministry of Labour (in connection with allegations of violence, threats of violence or personal harassment).

-Complaints Regarding Allegations of Conduct Regulated by the Criminal Code
+2. Complaints Regarding Allegations of Conduct Regulated by the Criminal Code